I’m driven by a strong desire to help people reach their potential – both personally and digitally.

 So what made me the person I am today?

 I grew up in a family of entrepreneurs.
-Both parents were business people, as were most my uncles.
+Parents were farmers but on top of that my mother owned a grocery store and father had many types of contractor duties during the off-season.
+Most my uncles ran their own businesses as well.
 So it seemed natural and inevitable that I would become one too.
 But no one could have predicted the path I’d take…

 I left high school confused – I wasn’t captivated by any of the traditionally female occupations.
 So I spent a year working in my mother’s grocery shop, where I learned a lot – not least, that this wasn’t the job for me.

 Luckily for me, Finland’s Ministry of Employment offered psychometric testing for people like me.
 No wonder typically female jobs didn’t excite me – it turned out I had a ‘manly mind’ and should consider becoming an engineer, teacher, entrepreneur, judge or even (heaven forbid) a military leader.